mojaloop/contrib-pisp-demo-svc/README.md

 ### NodeJS/Firebase backend for the [pisp-demo-ui](https://github.com/mojaloop/contrib-pisp-demo-ui)

 ## Introduction

 This project is the backend for [pisp-demo-ui](https://github.com/mojaloop/contrib-pisp-demo-ui).
-It uses Firebase Cloud Firestore to
+It uses Firebase Cloud Firestore to store state and communicate with the UI.

-It uses t

 **For more information about Mojaloop and PISP with Mojaloop, see:**
 - [mojaloop/pisp](https://github.com/mojaloop/pisp)